SkkJodhpur/Gemma-Code-Instruct-Finetune-by-skk/README.md

     print("Generated response:")
     print(response)

+# Output:
+Generated response:
+**[INST] I fell on uneven sidewalk on July 3rd and hurt my knee: I had no problem walking and I didn t have much pain just bruising on my knee with tenderness.
+Now as the bruising is entering the purple/green phase I am starting to get a lot of swelling in my calf and ankle- what should I do ?? [/INST]**

+**Output:**
+**- You should consult a surgeon and get a consult with the doctor.**
+**- In the meantime, you can take a nonsteroidal anti-inflammatory drug such as ibuprofen.**
+**- You should avoid walking and exercise until you see the doctor.**
+**- Take the pain medication as needed.**
+**- You can try icing your knee.**
+**- You can use 2-3 pieces of compression stockings to help with the edema.**
+**- You should wear a support shoe.**

 # Training Details
 # Training Data
 The training data includes dialogues from the "Doctor-Chat-Dataset," which consists of anonymized conversations between doctors and patients.
 The dataset was processed to ensure privacy and relevancy.